-To the extent that Ordinance 20-22 or Sec.
-125.901(2)(b) requires that certain actions or events take place based upon the initial meeting of the Trust the timing set forth in those laws shall control during the organizational period of the Trust.
+To the extent that Escambia County Ordinance § 2020-22 or § 125.901(2)(b), Fla.
+Stat. requires that certain actions or events take place based upon the initial meeting of the Trust, the timing set forth in those laws shall control during the organizational period of the Trust.

-ARTICLE III. - VOTING
+ARTICLE IV. - VOTING

-Each member shall have one vote, which may only be exercised by the member and not by proxy or by designee with the exception of the District Administrator of the Department of Children and Families who may have a designee.
+Each member shall have one vote, which may only be exercised by the member and or by designee with the exception of the District Administrator of the Department of Children and Families who may have a designee.

 Quorum.
 The presence of a majority of all members serving on the Trust shall be necessary at any meeting to constitute a quorum to transact business.

-Action on any proposal other than amendment of these By-Laws, hiring of an Executive Director, or adoption of the annual budget shall require an affirmative vote of a majority of the members present.
+Action on any proposal, other than amendment of these bylaws, hiring of an Executive Director, or adoption of the annual budget, shall require an affirmative vote of a majority of the members present.

-Action on matters relating to amendment of these By-Laws may only be taken by an affirmative vote of two-thirds (2/3) of all serving members of the Trust.
+Action on matters relating to amendment of these bylaws may only be taken by an affirmative vote of two-thirds (2/3) of all serving members of the Trust.
 Action on matters relating to the hiring of an Executive Director may only be taken by affirmative vote of a majority of all serving members of the Trust.

 Approval of the budget and setting of the millage shall be as established by law.

-The Judge of juvenile cases appointed to the Trust shall not vote or participate in the setting of ad valorem taxes.
+The judge of juvenile cases appointed to the Trust shall not vote or participate in the setting of ad valorem taxes.

-ARTICLE IV. - OFFICERS, ELECTIONS, AND VACANCIES

-Section 1. - Officers

-The officers of this Trust shall be chosen from its membership and consist of a Chair, Vice-Chair, and Treasurer.
-After the organizational period, each shall be elected at the annual meeting for a term of office of one (1) year.
-An officer may be elected to one additional consecutive term.

-The Chair shall:

-Preside at all meetings of the Trust.

-May be an ex-officio member of all committees of the Trust.

-Serve as a member of the Executive Committee.

-Appoint, with Trust approval, all ad hoc committees.

-Perform all of the duties usually pertaining to the office of Chair.

-Be the primary check signer of the Trust subject to countersignature by another member of the Trust or the Executive Director.

-The Vice-Chair shall:

-Preside at all meetings of the Trust in the absence of the Chair.

-Serve as a member of the Executive Committee.

-Perform all such duties usually pertaining to the Office of Vice-Chair.

-The Treasurer shall:

-Preside over the Trust Budget Planning Committee.

-Serve as a member of the Executive Committee.

-Preside at all meetings of the Trust in the absence of the Chair and Vice-Chair

-In the event of a vacancy in the position(s) of the Chair, Vice-Chair, or Treasurer, the position shall be filled at the next meeting of the members and the term shall be the remainder of the vacant position’s term.
-Any vacancy in other offices that result from this selection may be filled by immediate election for the remainder of the term.

 ARTICLE V. - CONDUCT OF BUSINESS